IMPORTANT! We have new documentation for Feedier! Fully illustrated and a lot more updated.

-Feedier's Feedback Carriers (a.k.a forms) are designed to follow a 4-step process:
+Feedier's Feedback Forms are designed to follow a 4-step process:

 What are ratings?

 Ratings are quantitative questions which are used to evaluate a product or service.
 They represent a metric between 1 to 5.
 And are compiled later on by Feedier to create a Satisfaction Ratio, our way of producing a users satisfaction which can influence the Questions and Engagements they receive.
 Here is what it looks like on a non-branded Feedback Form:

 Fair question, glad you asked.
 Questions are qualitative questions which aim to give you data in order to understand the user and get as many unique answers as possible.
 They are later analysable through the Reports page, they also impact the Satisfaction ratio (but less than the ratings do).
 Feedier supports 10+ question types to help you ask your question the best way possible:

 Whenever you hover over a question type, you will see a preview of the expected result.